inko-lang/inko/docs/source/internals/compiler.md

 Code generation is performed by lowering MIR into LLVM IR.
 This is done in a single pass over all the MIR.
 This IR is then optimised using LLVM, and converted into object files.
-These object files are then linked together using the system's linker.
+These object files are then linked together.

 ### Methods